praw-dev/praw/docs/pages/reply_bot.rst

            latest_id=''

-This checks to make sure that the code has been run before ("if ids"), and then assigns the most recent thread ID (newest submitted) to the variable "latest_id".
+This checks to make sure that the code has been run before ("if ids"), and then assigns the most recent submission ID (newest submitted) to the variable "latest_id".

 Finally, one more loop before the main code is executed will prevent any